mmeents/CryptoRockets/README.md

     - Secure Settings
       - Password derived key user knows unlocks the AES encrypted settings files.  (where exchange API keys are stored.)
       - Exchange API keys are stored as AES encrypted values in Ini files within the ProgramData folders on the deployment computer.
-    - Market Data Structure
-      - Markets to track are identified in code on main form as string[] DefMarketList
+    - Feeds Processing
       - Subscription Management
         - From DefMarketList we open tic socket subscriptions for each.
-    - Feeds Processing
       - Configuring the sockets to report events to the DoTickersLandingAdd
         - TickersLanding is a queue of tickers and code to transform the details into the Markets data structure.
-      - Processing the data.
-        - The Timer is the heart beat that runs the display refresh code.
+      - The Timer is the display refresh rate around 16fps .
-        - The data is the Markets and Positions structures.
+        - The data drawn is the Markets and Positions structures.
+    - Market Data Structure
+      - Markets to track are identified in code on main form as string[] DefMarketList
+      - Markets data structure is a dictionary of Coins each of which is a list of Dictionary Markets each of which are either a Market or the inverse market type.
+Inverse meaning a special class of market where all feed data is saved as 1/value.
     - Trade Simulating
       - Trade virtual positions at current market rates.
       - needs to add Order Placing and Feeds processing when the order is crossed does simulated trade.
     - Signal Production
       - needs to add Trade Signal design and development platform.